LLM DNA: Tracing Model Evolution via Functional Representations: Experiments

 \textbf{Datasets.} We evaluate across a diverse set of datasets covering question answering, commonsense reasoning, and general natural language understanding.
 Specifically, the pipeline integrates six widely used benchmarks, including SQuAD~\citep{rajpurkar2016squad}, CommonsenseQA~\citep{talmor2018commonsenseqa}, HellaSwag~\citep{zellers2019hellaswag}, Winogrande~\citep{sakaguchi2020winogrande}, ARC-Challenge~\citep{clark2018think}, and MMLU~\citep{hendryckstest2021}.
 DNA extraction employs a mixture of all six datasets, with each dataset contributing 100 random samples.
 Besides, EmbedLLM~\citep{zhuang2024embedllm} dataset is also used to evaluate model routing, though not involved in DNA extraction.
 For each dataset, prompts are drawn from their designated text fields (e.g., \texttt{question}, \texttt{sentence}, or \texttt{ctx}).

 \textbf{LLMs.} This study spans \nummodels{} LLMs released by 153 organizations (e.g. Qwen, Llama, etc.) on Hugging Face.
 The evaluation focuses on text-generative models, covering both decoder-only and encoder-decoder architectures, with parameter scales ranging from 100M to 70B.
 Both instruction-tuned or base models are included in the evaluation.
-Text embeddings are extracted with the state-of-the-art open-source encoder \texttt{Qwen/Qwen3-Embedding-8B}.
-More model details are presented in Appendix~\ref{apdx:exp-detail}.
+Text embeddings are extracted with the state-of-the-art open-source encoder \texttt{Qwen/Qwen3-Embedding-8B} by default, with performance comparison to \texttt{sentence-transformers/all-mpnet-base-v2} and \texttt{BAAI/bge-large-en-v1.5} presented.
+More model details are included in Appendix~\ref{apdx:exp-detail}.